The project

 By removing present barriers to local snowsports participation, OURS hopes to increase access to snowsports to improve the health and wellbeing of Calgarians and their communities.
 The establishment of an urban snowpark facility following a proven hikepark model would not only improve the social, mental and physical health of Calgarians, but the facility will also become a community gathering space that fosters unique connections and partnerships.

-Dillon Ojo Hike Park in Montreal Learn more
+Snotech Hike Parks in Quebec Learn more

 Montreal is already home to over a dozen snowsparks of this nature, and since both Canadian cities share similar weather and geographical conditions, winter recreation projects happening there can be used as an accurate example of what can be achieved here.